baltimoreheritage/places/kensett-house.md

 > For the second time in the Iast few months the Navarre Apartments, at the northwest corner of Eutaw Place and Wilson street, has changed hands.
 Yesterday the property was' purchased by Adolph Rosenthal, dealer in dry goods, from Robert Seff and Samuel Speert for a consideration said to have been about $125,000 in fee simple.
 Harry C. Michael and Jack Hamburger were the brokers.
 > Of brick, four stories high, the building occupies a lot 50 by 150 feet and contains 27 house-keeping suites, ranging from four rooms and bath to seven rooms and bath in addition to three stores.
 The purchaser, who acquired the property for investment, will make alterations and improvements at a cost of $25,000, it was said.

-On Aug 12, 1956, the _Sun_ published a nostalgic reminisce by Helen Bond Crane titled “…Eutaw Place in Its Finest Days,” that described what she saw as a declining neighborhood between the 1910s and 1940s, writing:
+On Aug 12, 1956, the _Sun_ published a nostalgic reminisce by Helen Bond Crane titled "…Eutaw Place in Its Finest Days," that described what she saw as a declining neighborhood between the 1910s and 1940s, writing:

 > With the exodus of many of the old families to Roland Park and other suburbs, beginning about 1910, deterioration set in.
 Property values went down; old houses were converted to apartments; the ornate fountains were demolished and replaced by concrete slabs, as were most of the large circular flower beds.
 When, after an absence of many years, I came back to Baltimore in the 1940's and found myself living in the Cecil Apartments just below Dolphin street, the shock was painful.

-On Dec 23, 1961, the _Afro-American_ reported on the criminal conviction of Mrs. Lavanya X. Hammond, a resident of 1700 Eutaw Place, on charges of “soliciting for immoral purposes” and “permitting her apartment to be used for prostitution.”
-The prosector reportedly told the judge that Mrs. Hammond had a “long history of prostitution” with a record of 10 convictions, dating back to 1931.
+On Dec 23, 1961, the _Afro-American_ reported on the criminal conviction of Mrs. Lavanya X. Hammond, a resident of 1700 Eutaw Place, on charges of "soliciting for immoral purposes" and "permitting her apartment to be used for prostitution."
+The prosector reportedly told the judge that Mrs. Hammond had a "long history of prostitution" with a record of 10 convictions, dating back to 1931.

 Leslie M. Freudenheim reported for the Sun on November 1, 1977, writing: